Joshua-Hwang/habits2share/README.md

 * it's much easier to script up.
 * But the test generation only works for the database as a file.
 * Changes to the file format require constant changes in test generation.
-* Interesting tests can be made like migration or data recovery
+* Interesting tests can be made like migration or data recovery and created_at
   * Arguably it shouldn't cause problems. habit_share_file unit tests should handle interesting cases.

 If we do it via API calls